 Serving Up More Fiber

 The benefits of fiber are endless.
-Not only does it help keeps us full and satisfied, but it also helps to keep our insides working at top-notch.
-The American Heart Association says “Dietary fiber can help you improve blood cholesterol levels and lower your risk of heart disease, stroke, obesity and even type 2 diabetes.”1 But most Americans do not get the recommended daily amount of fiber.
+Not only does it help keep us full and satisfied, but it also helps to keep our insides working at top-notch.
+The American Heart Association says “Dietary fiber can help you improve blood cholesterol levels and lower your risk of heart disease, stroke, obesity, and even type 2 diabetes.”1 But most Americans do not get the recommended daily amount of fiber.
 Take a look and see if your diet is lacking.

 What are the daily fiber recommendations?

 The Food and Drug Administration (FDA) recommends 25 grams of fiber daily for a 2,000 calorie diet.
 Not everyone eats 2,000 calories per day.
-Some may need more, others less and therefore their fiber needs are also different.
+Some may need more, others less, and therefore their fiber needs are also different.
 But 25 grams of fiber is a great place to start when looking into your diet and checking to see if you are meeting your goals.